GouravN97/SIH25_team_name_GNSS/README.md

 ### 4. Run the Model

-Now the model is ready to run!
+Now the model is set to run!

 #### (i) For testing against 7th day